NGC 7259

 NGC 7259 is a spiral galaxy approximately 66 million light-years away from Earth in the constellation of Piscis Austrinus.
 It was discovered by John Herschel on September 28, 1834.

-Supernova SN 2009ip
+SN 2009ip

 In 2009, a possible supernova was detected within the galaxy, and was designated SN 2009ip.
 Since the brightness faded in a matter of days, it was redesignated as a luminous blue variable (LBV) supernova impostor.

 During the following years several luminous outbursts were detected from SN 2009ip.
 In September 2012 SN 2009ip was classified as a young type IIn supernova.